ant-media/ant-media-documentation/docs/guides/publish-live-stream/rtmp/publish-with-obs.md

 ---
-title: How to publish with OBS
+title: Publish Using OBS
-description: How to publish with OBS
+description: Publish RTMP stream using OBS
 keywords: [Ant Media Server Documentation, Ant Media Server Tutorials]
 sidebar_position: 2
 ---

-# How to publish with OBS
+# Publish RTMP stream using OBS

 OBS (Open Broadcaster Software) is a free and open source video recording and live streaming software.
 With OBS, you can use either your PC's embedded camera or an externally connected camera as a video source.
 Audio sources can also be set up.